daka1510/ksri-cloud-workshop-s21/index.md

 # KSRI@KIT - IBM Cloud Workshop
-This repository contains accompanying material for a hands-on workshop that is integrated into the "Digital Services" lecture held by Prof. Dr. Gerhard Satzger.
+This site contains accompanying material for a hands-on workshop that is integrated into the "Digital Services" lecture held by Prof. Dr. Gerhard Satzger.

 ### Facilitators
 - Jakob Schöffer ([KSRI@KIT](https://www.ksri.kit.edu/))